 Shirley Valentine is the story of a middle-aged woman who talks to herself, or the wall, as she considers her life.
-I watched it for the first time this week and had to pause and repeat a section to capture this intriguing quote: The sky is always there as long as the wind is fair.
+When I watched it, I had to pause and repeat a section to capture this intriguing quote: The sky is always there as long as the wind is fair.

 I had to think about that.
 In my world, the sky is always there – wind or no wind.
 It may be cloudy, rainy, snowy or ablaze with stars, but the sky isn’t dependent upon the wind for existence.

 It struck me, that if our belief is such that the only sky worth seeing is crystalline blue, and the only life worth living is trouble-free, we’ve set ourselves up for misery.